-Jill Eicher is a Senior Advisor at the Bipartisan Policy Center.
+Jill Eicher is the director of BPC’s Infrastructure Lab at the Bipartisan Policy Center.
 Her work focuses on infrastructure financing models for public-sector agencies.
 She is on detail to the federal government to facilitate private investment initiatives in infrastructure.

 Prior to joining BPC, Eicher was a Visiting Scholar at Stanford University’s Global Projects Center in the School of Engineering where she developed a cooperative investment model for public pension funds to deploy capital into domestic infrastructure.
 She co-founded the Fiduciary Infrastructure Initiative, a research-driven venture specializing in international models of direct infrastructure investment and the adaptation potential of them for U.S. pension funds.

 Eicher began her career in the investment management industry at Hellman, Jordan Management Company, and later led the U.S. Department of the Treasury’s investment program in banks.

 She served on the EPA’s Expert Discussion Group for Financial Leadership for Water Infrastructure in Communities in Need, and gave a keynote address on Joining Forces for Infrastructure at the Governing Summit on Financial Leadership.
 She is currently a member of the National Academy of Sciences’ Transportation Research Board Panel on Leveraging Private Capital for Infrastructure Renewal and a Contributor to Governing Magazine.

 Eicher is a graduate of Wellesley College and did post-graduate work in finance at the Université de Strasbourg.
 She was issued a patent for a method to assess investment risk.